drgerg/Pi-based-weather-station/README.md

 Project Initialized October 2019.
 Project opened to public on Github February 2020.

-This project is actively underway, and changes can occur at any time.
 My station is up and running.
 It works.
+I get good, accurate, stable readings for temperature, pressure, humidity, wind speed, wind direction.
+The tipping bucket rain gauge works, but my code is still incomplete for rainfall.

 No guarantees are made.
 None.
+This project is actively underway, and changes can occur at any time.

 I do not yet have a complete parts list for you.
 Nor do I have step-by-step instructions.
 I'm just a guy, not a foundation, who loves to make things that work.
 Then I like to share them with others who might benefit from a bit of data I happen to share.